 A Do Not Resuscitate order (DNR) informs medical personnel as to your wishes for receiving CPR should you go into cardiac arrest, whether while hospitalized or not.

 Ellen still wondered who would care for her children if neither David nor she were able.
 The attorney advised appointing a legal guardian as part of the Durable Power of Attorney and their Last Will and Testament.
 When a legal guardian has not been appointed, the court will decide in the best interests of the children.
 And while the guardian is obligated to act in the best interest of the children, making important medical care and education decisions until each child reaches age 18, this is not a decision parents should leave to the courts.

-To learn more about these very important estate planning decisions in Missouri, contact the knowledgeable attorneys of Quinn Estste & Elder Law.
+Do you have estate planning concerns?
+To learn more about how to set up an estate plan in Missouri, contact Quinn Estste & Elder Law.